-There are processes for reviewing and investigating safeguarding incidents when they occur.
-Relevant staff, services, partner organisations and people who use services are involved in reviews and investigations
+There are processes for reviewing and investigating safeguarding incidents when incidents occur.
+All relevant staff, services, partner organisations and people who use services are involved in reviews and investigations.

 Safeguarding investigations, reviews and audits ensure lessons can be learned to improve how care, treatment and support is delivered.